 - In a small bowl combine the flour, baking powder, salt and spices and whisk to combine.

-- Chill the batter for 1 hour.
+- Chill the batter for a half hour.

 - Let cool for 5 minutes then remove from the pan.
 See notes.